 - Adjust some preferences for the Color and PW modes - Auto-Invert Color/PW links the color map to the PW spectrum.
-Select this option to invert the color map automatically when you invert the PW spectrum - Steering Angle Step defines the incremental step for the steering of the color box - PW Fine Angle Step defines the incremental step for the Fine Angle Correction in PW - Choose to automatically invert the color flow map when the steering angle is negative - Customize the knob rotation direction for the steering angle - Customize some Freeze options: - Set time for the live mode's auto freeze
+Select this option to invert the color map automatically when you invert the PW spectrum - Steering Angle Step defines the incremental step for the steering of the color box - PW Fine Angle Step defines the incremental step for the Fine Angle Correction in PW - Choose to automatically invert the color flow map when the steering angle is negative - Customize the knob rotation direction for the steering angle

-- Choose the action to perform after freezing the image: - only freeze - display body markers - display annotations - display measurements - Configure the limit duration of the prospective clip capture, for contrast mode and for the other modes. - Customize the way the measurements are displayed - Customize the Continue exam mode (see the section called "Continuing an Exam" [335]) - Choose to have a warning popup when saving an image for an anonymous patient
+- Configure the duration of the Manual TGC auto display on the touchscreen after activating the Auto TGC.
+By default, the auto display is off. - Customize some Freeze options: - Set time for the live mode's auto freeze - Choose the action to perform after freezing the image: - · only freeze - display body markers - display annotations - · display measurements - Configure the limit duration of the prospective clip capture, for contrast mode and for the other modes. - Customize the way the measurements are displayed - Customize the Continue exam mode (see the section called "Continuing an Exam" [332]) - Choose to have a warning popup when saving an image for an anonymous patient - Choose if you want the Focal Zone Management to be manual or automatic. - Choose to activate or deactivate the Adaptive TGC mode